lab-cosmo/atomistic-cookbook/examples/pet-mad/README.rst

 PET-MAD tutorial
 ================

-An example of using the PET-MAD universal machine-learning potential with ASE and LAMMPS.
+An example of using the PET-MAD universal machine-learning potential with ASE, i-PI and LAMMPS.